hansiang93/cs2102database/docs/api.md

 prefix all apis with 'localhost:3000/api'

-Finish on the week of GRE

-CREATE ISSUEs

-MULTIPLE catagorIES

 SORTING OF DATABASE
 search by username

 To do: Sort database by name via trigger

-done Set PostGreSQL DATE format

 Get Current DATE in Postgres

 New Function for random PID and IID

-done??
-Trigger to check if funded, if not, check if fund is reached

 If ensure investment date < p.enddate